 Complications of untimely administration of fats

-If one suffering from diseases of Kapha imbalance or from a disease during the course of the winter, if he is administered with oleation during evening, he will suffer from anaha (bloathing), anorexia (aruchi), colic pain and anemia.
+If one suffering from diseases of Kapha imbalance or from a disease during the course of the winter, if he is administered with oleation during evening, he will suffer from anaha (bloating), anorexia (aruchi), colic pain and anaemia.
 [20-21]

 Anupana for unctuous substances

 - Ghee is to be taken with the Anupana of hot water,